pytorch/torchchat/README.md

 # Chat with LLMs Everywhere

-torchchat is a small codebase showcasing the ability to run large language models (LLMs) seamlessly.
+torchchat is a small codebase showcasing the ability to run large language models (LLMs) seamlessly via PyTorch.
 With torchchat, you can run LLMs using Python, within your own (C/C++) application (desktop or server) and on iOS and Android.

+torchchat is a very new repo and under active development.
+We are iterating quickly and encourage you to clone the repo, give it a spin, explore its capabilities, and share your [feedback](https://github.com/pytorch/torchchat/issues) as we continue to empower the PyTorch community to run LLMs locally and on constrained devices.

 ## What can you do with torchchat?
 - [Run models via PyTorch / Python](#running-via-pytorch--python)